-Everyone is talking about the Keto diet: the high fat, low-carb eating diet plan which claims to turn your body to some fat-burning machine.
-Thanks to Hollywood stars, actors, models and professional athletes who’ve publicly touted the diet benefits, from losing weight to slowing down aging.
+Everyone is talking about the Keto diet: the high fat, low-carb eating diet plan which claims to turn your body into some fat-burning machine.
+Thanks to Hollywood stars, actors, models, and professional athletes who’ve publicly touted the diet benefits, from losing weight to slowing down aging.
 Here’s everything you want to know about going keto.

 It is promoted as a weight-loss wonder.
 However, this eating plan is a medical diet that comes with serious risks.

 On weight-loss diet programs, low-carbohydrate, high-protein eating plans regularly obtain focus.
 They are often described as ketogenic or”keto” diet plans.